vichopazo/vichopazo-seminario-de-grado-opazo-v/README.md

-# The evolution of environmental issues in Chilean foreign policy discourse.
-Applying Structural Topic Modelling to the UN General Debate interventions by Chilean officials from 1971 to 2022 (ongoing*)
+# The evolution of environmental issues in Chilean foreign policy discourse since the return to democracy.
+Applying Structural Topic Modelling to the UN General Debate interventions by Chilean officials from 1990 to 2022 (ongoing*)

-Topic modelling analysis of all General Debate of the United Nations General Assembly speeches by Chilean representatives/heads of state from 1971 to 2022.
-This repository contains a newly created corpus available for public use, namely the "UNGDC Chile (1971-2022)" ([click here](https://www.researchgate.net/profile/Vicente_Opazo/publication/363844089_UN_General_Debate_Corpus_Chile_1971-2022/data/634ca5809cb4fe44f32f306d/UNGDC-Chile-1971-2022.zip) to download, or check the Rproject code).
+Topic modelling analysis of all General Debate of the United Nations General Assembly speeches by Chilean representatives/heads of state from 1990 to 2022.
+This repository contains a newly created corpus available for public use, namely the "UNGDC Chile (1971-2022)" ([click here](https://www.researchgate.net/profile/Vicente_Opazo/publication/363844089_UN_General_Debate_Corpus_Chile_1971-2022/data/634ca5809cb4fe44f32f306d/UNGDC-Chile-1971-2022.zip) to download, or check the Rproject code), plus the corresponding subset "UNGDC Chile (1990-2022)".

 # Relevant methodological considerations